 With a presence of close to 300 people, mainly producers, but also exporters and authorities, the 7th EXPO Ciruelas Secas held at the Monticello Convention Center became the perfect instance to bring back a sector that bases much of its success on the associativity with which all its members work, also giving a sign of unity in difficult times for the country.

-“We had doubts about the call for what has been going on in Chile for the last 30 days, but the massive response we have had realizes that, despite the problems, this is an industry that is standing, that in the agro, and specifically in the plum business, is operating normally, with our packing running and our fruit being exported without major inconveniences” Pedro Pablo Díaz, president of Chile Prunes, the organising body of the event, said Pedro Pablo Díaz.
+“We had doubts about the call for what has been going on in Chile for the last 30 days, but the massive response we have had realizes that, despite the problems, this is an industry that is standing, that in the agro, and specifically in the prunes business, is operating normally, with our packing running and our fruit being exported without major inconveniences” Pedro Pablo Díaz, president of Chile Prunes, the organising body of the event, said Pedro Pablo Díaz.

 In this version, the formation of a panel composed of experts that addressed all contingencies, both political-economic and climatic.
 In this sense, the Undersecretary of Agriculture, Alfonso Vargas, emphasized that one way to deal with adverse scenarios is to work together to stimulate advances that allow lower costs, increase synergies, increase productivity and increase profitability.
 “That’s why President Sebastián Piñera’s government program stimulates cooperativeism, especially between small and medium-sized producers,” the authority said.